MidnightJava/nvme_mon/README.md

 python -m nvme_mon.app #Show SMART data and temperature histogram python -m nvme_mon.app headless #No dsplay, useful for providing email alerts only
 ```
-The app will automatically discover all NVME devices and colect SMART statistics for each device every 5 minutes (configurable in nvme_monitor.py).
-Log entries will be written to */var/log/nvme_health.json* (read by the clent app) and */var/log/nvme_health_readable.log* (text records, with a subset of fields).
+The app will automatically discover all NVME devices and collect SMART statistics for each device every 5 minutes (configurable in nvme_monitor.py).
+Log entries will be written to */var/log/nvme_health.json* (read by the client app) and */var/log/nvme_health_readable.log* (text records, with a subset of fields).
 NB: Use log-rotate or an alternative mechanism to maintain the size of the log files as desired.
-- Press the Tab key to cycle through all the devices.
+- Press the **Tab** key to cycle through all the devices.
-- Press the s key to change the sort column for the histogram.
+- Press the **s** key to change the sort column for the histogram.
 You can sort by temperature, date of the last occurrence of each temperature value, or temperature value counts.
-- Press the r key to cyvle through different result scope settings for the histogram.
+- Press the **r** key to cyvle through different result scope settings for the histogram.
 You can view all results, the top 5 results, results for temperature >= 60, and results for temperature >= 70.
-- Press the t key to toggle between date and date-time for the Last Occurrence field in the histogram.
+- Press the **t** key to toggle between date and date-time for the Last Occurrence field in the histogram.
+- Press the **e** key to send a test email.
-- Press the q key to quit.
+- Press the **q** key to quit.

 ### Display Features
 **Top Section:** Device ID (from /dev/disk/by-id) and the number of days of log info being displayed.